Representation Equivalence of Lattices in Lie Groups: Preliminaries

-\begin{proof} If $C$ is compact set in $G$, $E\cap C$ is a finite union of closed sets since $\Gamma_1 \cup \Gamma_2$ is discrete.
-Therefore, $E \cap C$ is closed.
-This holds for every compact set $C$ in $G$.
-Hence $E$ is closed set in $G$. \end{proof}
+\begin{proof} Let $C$ be a compact subset of $G$.
+Since $E$ is a countable union of closed set $E \cap C$ is a finite union of closed sets.
+Therefore $E \cap C$ is closed.
+This holds for all compact subset $C$.
+So $E$ is closed. \end{proof}